Skip to main content Accessibility information

 7. There are no exams, but everything is assessed through coursework assignments.
 Towards the end of each Semester, you will submit your written assignment work for marking and grading by your tutor.
 You’ll get plenty of feedback and encouragement to help you improve.

-8. Most of our Master’s programmes take around 2 years to complete by our part-time distance learning approach.
+8. Most of our Master’s programmes take around two years to complete by our part-time distance learning approach.

-9. Don’t worry, you’ll still have time for vacations and holidays.
+9. Don’t worry, you’ll still have time for holidays!
 Hundreds of students have completed distance learning programmes very successfully whilst managing home and work commitments.

-10. Once you have completed your course, you can graduate with other successful students at Plymouth Marjon University main graduation, or at an online ceremony.
+10. Once you have completed your course, you can graduate with other successful students at Plymouth Marjon University's main graduation, or at an online ceremony.

 Phone us